gregorschulte/musikkiste/README.md

 |box            |1            |any box will do, wood, 3dprinted,...                |

 ## Soldering
-The pin headers for the mp3 module are not really needed, but for some reason i like the idea of beeing able to replace it without soldering.
+The pin headers for the mp3 module are not really needed.
+You can just solder ist right onto the pcb.
+But for some reason i like the idea of beeing able to replace it without soldering.

 ### Pin headers
 Not all output pins of the mp3 module are used in this build.
 But it is just more convinient to solder on strip of pin headers.